KaTeX/KaTeX/CONTRIBUTING.md

 [http://localhost:7936/](http://localhost:7936/) to play around with and test changes.

+webpack-dev-server 2.8.0 introduced a change which included ES6 keywords `const` and `let` within the scripts being served to the browser, and therefore doesn't support IE 9 and 10.
+If you want to test in IE 9 and 10, install version 2.7.1 by running `npm install webpack-dev-server@2.7.1`.

 #### Jest tests

 The JavaScript parser and some of the HTML and MathML tree